-Please click on your child’s grade span level below to find out specific details regarding schedules during delays and school closures.
-It is important for you to review these plans so when a delay or closing is called, you will know precisely how to prepare for the day.
+- Live virtual instruction using Google Meet and/or Blackboard Collaborate will be implemented.
+Building principals and classroom teachers will share more details about the schedule and expectations.
+You can click on the grade span level below to find out specific details regarding schedules during delays and school closures.
+It is important for you to review these plans so when closing is called, you will know precisely how to prepare for the day.

 - Grades K-3

 Students will need to have their laptops/computers charged and ready to go during winter weather months.

 District and building administrators will work with each workforce group to determine the approach.